byuccl/coast/README.md

 ## Cloning

-If you plan to build LLVM from source, use the following commands to clone this repository:
+If you plan to use our fault injection manager, use the following commands to clone this repository:

 ```
 git clone --recursive -j2 git@github.com:byuccl/coast-private.git
 ```

-This makes sure that the LLVM submodule repository is also cloned.
-If you forget this, go to `coast/llvm-project` and execute
+This makes sure that the QEMU submodule repository is also cloned.
+If you forget this, go to `coast/simulation/qemu-byu-ccl` and execute

 ```
 git submodule init